opengl-tutorials/ogl/intermediate-tutorials/tutorial-11-2d-text/index.markdown

 ![]({{site.baseurl}}/assets/images/tuto-11-2d-text/fontalpha.png)

 This texture was generated using [CBFG](http://www.codehead.co.uk/cbfg/), one of the many tools that generate textures from fonts.
-If was then imported in Paint.NET where I added a red background (for visualisation purposes only : everywhere you see red, it's supposed to be transparent ).
+It was then imported in Paint.NET where I added a red background (for visualisation purposes only : everywhere you see red, it's supposed to be transparent ).

 The goal of printText2D will thus be to generate quads with the appropriate screen position and texture coordinates.